Skip to main content

 Bondita ran towards the huts in the darkness.
 There seemed to be a commotion coming from Sampoorna's hut.
 Her heart thumped in her chest as she gathered her courage to push the door open.
 Bondita froze.

 Sampoorna was shocked when a drunk old man caught her by the wrist outside her hut.
 She was standing outside to get some fresh air when he attacked her.
-He was almost the age as her grandfather.
-Sampoorna tried to shriek but he held his hand over her mouth.
+He was almost the same age as her grandfather.
+Sampoorna tried to shriek, but he held his hand over her mouth.
 He threw her on the floor and was about to pounce on her when she moved away.
 In his drunken state, he landed on the floor.
 It angered him.
 He tugged at her saree.
 Sampoorna shrieked.
 Her voice died down in the music.
 Unfortunately, the huts around her were empty.
-And the ones where the other house helps lived were far from hers.
+And the ones where the other house helped lived were far from hers.
 The schoolhouse was near.
 It was secluded.
 Sampoorna grabbed the first thing she found.
 The earthen pot.
 She threw it at him.
 It missed the target and landed outside her open door.
-Luckily for her by then, Bondita had heard her.
+Luckily for her, by then, Bondita had heard her.

 The man was about to pounce on her again.
 This time she was cornered.
 Sweaty, and scared, Sampoorna cried.
 Begged him to let her go.
 She was not one of those women who came today.
 Bondita entered the room like her ray of hope.